Want to get a mortgage after Bankruptcy? Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you back

 The fact that you have been bankrupt will not prevent you from getting a mortgage in the future.
 As such if you know this is what you will eventually want you do not need to avoid this debt solution.

-BE Tip: Whether or not you will be able to get a mortgage in the future should not be one of your main concerns if you are struggling with debt.
-You should focus on finding the solution that will best solve your problem and get you debt free in the best way possible.
-However you can now be assured that whichever solution you chose mortgage options will be available to you down the line.
+Getting a mortgage in the future should not be one of your main concerns if you are struggling with debt.
+You should focus on finding the solution that will best solve your problem and get you debt free in the fastest way possible.